Philadelphia STEM Ecosystem

 community groups, and other STEM stakeholders build coalitions, coordinate

 projects, and exchange resources and information.
 By participating in workgroups,

 conferences, and biannual meetings, stakeholders articulate the issues facing STEM

 education in Philadelphia, develop projects to build and improve STEM learning, and

 - Backbone Organization.
 As the backbone organization, the Philadelphia Education Fund sets the vision and mission, facilitates communication and connections among Ecosystem members, and ensures the continuance of the local Ecosystem movement.

 - Steering Committee.
 The Steering Committee is a small group of Ecosystem

 members, including Workgroup representatives, that cultivates synergy between the Ecosystem goals, activities, and Workgroups.

 - Workgroups.
 The Philadelphia STEM Ecosystem currently supports four

-Workgroups devoted to: 1) Professional Development; 2) Community Partnerships; 3) Computer Science; 4) Social Justice; and 5) Education for Sustainability.
+Workgroups devoted to: 1) Computer Science; 2) Education for Sustainability; 3) Professional Development; 4) Social Justice; 5) STEM Through Sport; and 6) Workforce Development.
 Workgroups meet monthly and implement projects that are authentic and